The lifetime allowance (LTA) replacement came into force on 6 April 2024. This was good news for clients saving for their retirement.

 • Transfer to QROPS

-There are a few things to consider with these new allowances:
+There are a few things to consider with these allowances:

 • If a client has LTA protection, this increases the numbers.
-So, if they have Fixed Protection 14 (£1.5 million), they will have a LSADBA of £1.5 million and a LSA of £375,000.
-Where Enhanced Protection is held, the LSA will be the PCLS figure available to the client on 5 April 2023 while the LSADBA will be the value of uncrystallised funds on 5 April 2024.
+So, if they have Fixed Protection 14 (£1.5 million), they have a LSADBA of £1.5 million and a LSA of £375,000.
+Where Enhanced Protection is held, the LSA is the PCLS figure available to the client on 5 April 2023 while the LSADBA is the value of uncrystallised funds on 5 April 2024.

 • The rules I’ve mentioned so far are only for individuals who didn’t take any benefits before April 2024.
 However, if they did, their allowances will be reduced.
-The default is that if they used all their LTA under the old regime, they will have no allowances going forwards.
-If they used some but not all of their allowance, then 25% of the amount of LTA used – either tested against the standard LTA (£1,073,100) or, where applicable, the protected amount – will be deducted from their allowances.
-This could be detrimental for some individuals – for example, for a DB client who used all their LTA but who only took a scheme pension and no PCLS, the default position will be that they have no lump sum allowance.
+The default is that if they used all their LTA under the old regime, they have no allowances under the replacement regime.
+If they used some but not all of their allowance, then 25% of the amount of LTA used – either tested against the standard LTA (£1,073,100) or, where applicable, the protected amount is deducted from their allowances.
+This could be detrimental for some individuals – for example, for a DB client who used all their LTA but who only took a scheme pension and no PCLS, the default position is that they have no lump sum allowance.
 However, these clients can apply for a ‘transitional tax-free amount certificate’ that overrides the default amount.
 Importantly though, they must apply for this certificate before they make their first crystallisation after 5 April 2024.
 So, in my example, if the DB client obtains a certificate, this would reinstate their allowances and full entitlement to PCLS.

 • The final minor point relates to individuals who previously would have applied for a higher LTA through pension credits from previously crystallised arrangements, where they’ve been a member of a UK scheme and worked overseas, or who transferred benefits from overseas.
 Under the old regime, they had five years to make the application.
-Going forwards, they will still be able to apply for higher allowances in relation to any event that occurred before 6 April 2024, but they only have until 5 April 2025 to do so.
+This is now not possible under the new regime (they only had until 5 April 2025 to apply).

 Transitional considerations